August 21, 2017

 AB-413, which has not received a single "no" vote in the California Assembly or Senate, is awaiting final passage in Assembly before heading to Governor Brown's desk.
 AB-90 passed the Assembly and advanced to the Senate where it was re-referred to the Appropriations Committee on July 13.Read a summary of all of the 2016-2017 Clinic bills and ideas here.

-9/14/17 Update: AB-90 passed the Senate and arrived on California Gov. Jerry Brown's desk to sign - Read more in a Los Angeles Times article.].
+September 2017 Update: AB-90 passed the Senate and arrived on California Gov. Jerry Brown's desk to sign.
 AB-413 was signed into law by Gov. Jerry Brown on Sept.
 1, 2017.

 The Legislative and Public Policy Clinic's reputation at McGeorge School of Law convinced Jordan Catalano to apply.